AdKats/AdKats/README.md

     </li>
     <li>
         <b>BF3/BF4 "Hacker-Checker" with Whitelist.</b>
-        BF3Stats and BF4Stats are internally used to pull player information, and can be enabled for for automatic cheat/hack detection with a couple clicks.
+        BF3Stats and BF4Stats are internally used to pull player information, and can be enabled for automatic cheat/hack detection with a couple clicks.
         Please read documentation before enabling.
     </li>